swaptacular/swpt-k8s-config/README.md

 $ ./delete-secret-files.sh  # The SSH secrets have been copied to the cluster, so we do not need them anymore.
 ```

-The only remaining task is to configure managing secrets with SOPS and GPG:
+The only remaining task is to configure secrets management with SOPS and GPG:

 ``` console
 $ cd ..